 Fee Waivers for College Apps, Admissions Tests

-Household income and size determines how much CalFresh dollars you receive.
-However, certain expenses, including your rent, childcare costs and the federal unemployment boost are deducted from household income to help you qualify for CalFresh and increase your benefits.
+Household income and size determine how much CalFresh dollars you receive.
+However, certain expenses, including your rent, childcare costs, and utility expenses such as gas and electric bills are deducted from household income to help you qualify for CalFresh and increase your benefits.

+Since March 2020, emergency allotments (EA) have raised each household’s regular monthly CalFresh allotment to the maximum allowable allotment based on household size.
 Effective April 2021, CalFresh Emergency Allotment (EA) means an increase in CalFresh benefits for payments to take effect the following month.
 The EA increase was changed to include households already receiving the maximum regular CalFresh benefit and every eligible CalFresh holder will receive a minimum.
-Like previous EA rules, each household can get up to 3 months of EAs, based on a month-to-month approval from the federal government.
-Therefore, it may run out before you get your 3 months of benefits.
+Like previous EA rules, payments are based on a month-to-month approval from the federal government.

 How Does CalFresh Lower Poverty & Support the Economy?